-The Chesapeake Monitoring Cooperative (CMC) is a group of leading organizations that provide technical, programmatic, and outreach support in order to integrate volunteer-based and non-traditional water quality and macroinvertebrate monitoring data into the Chesapeake Bay Program partnership.
+The Chesapeake Monitoring Cooperative (CMC) is a group of leading organizations that provide technical, programmatic, and outreach support in order to integrate volunteer-based water quality and macroinvertebrate monitoring data into the Chesapeake Bay Program partnership.

 Currently there are many sources of data, including data collected by volunteers, local governments and NGOs, that are not being used to track Bay health.
-Data contribution by this network of volunteer and non-traditional sources will provide valuable information to add to a comprehensive understanding of the Chesapeake Bay Watershed, the health of the bay, and the success of restoration efforts.
+Data contribution by this network of volunteer sources will provide valuable information to add to a comprehensive understanding of the Chesapeake Bay Watershed, the health of the bay, and the success of restoration efforts.

 Chesapeake Monitoring Cooperative envisions a Chesapeake community where all data of known quality are used to inform watershed management decisions and restoration efforts.